SumiSastri/dev-blogs/README.md

 Connect with me on Linked-in or GitHub and raise and issue if you would like me to fix anything - always happy to collaborate and be corrected :-).

-__Citation styles using the Insitute of Electrical and Electronics Engineers guidelines
+__Citation styles using the Insitute of Electrical and Electronics Engineers guidelines__

 - eg: 1
+e-books:
+Citation order:
+Author
+Title (in italics)
+Edition (only include the edition number if it is not the first edition) Publisher, year of publication (all in round brackets) DOI or <URL> [accessed date]
-e-book: Bash Cookbook: Ron Brash, Ganesh Naik, Packt Publishing, July 2018
+Bash Cookbook: Ron Brash, Ganesh Naik, Packt Publishing, July 2018

-- Citation style: Author/editor, Initial.
-(Year of publication).
-Title.
-Publisher.
-URL or https://doi.org/
+Footnotes
+1. Brash Ron & Naik Ganesh, __Bash Cookbook__, 1st edn (Packt Publishing, July 2018), chap.1, pg3 - (URL or https://doi.org/)

+Bibliography
-- In text citation: Brash, Ron & Naik, Ganesh (July 2018): __Bash Cookbook__, Packt Publishing - (URL or https://doi.org/)
+Brash, Ron & Naik, Ganesh __Bash Cookbook__, 1st edn (Packt Publishing, July 2018) - (DOI https://doi.org/ or [Accessed](Accessed: Sep.
+22, 2024. ))

 - eg 2:
 Websites: